 People have expressed to me that they feel I was successful in curing myself because of my confidence in what I was doing and my commitment to doing it, the “it” being the Parkinson’s Recipe for Recovery®.
 I am just as confident in all of you, and just as committed to all of you being successful, so I make this offer:

-If you feel that you are unable to do any of the things outlined in my 30-day challenge above, let me know, and I will provide you with a 30-minute conference in person, by phone or by Skype at no charge.
-Send me an email at firstname.lastname@example.org and I will coordinate the conference with you.
+If you feel that you are unable to do any of the things outlined in my 30-day challenge above, let me know, and I will provide you with a 30-minute conference in person, by phone, by Skype, or by FaceTime at no charge.
+Send me an email at email@example.com and I will coordinate the conference with you.

 I will help you understand the Recipe better, and I will modify the Qigong exercises so you can receive the same benefit as those people who can do them just as they appear in the Recipe.

-If you are in the Tampa area, I will meet with you or have a call or a Skype.
-If you are outside the Tampa area, but in the United States or Canada, we may have a call or Skype.
-If you are outside the United States, we may have a Skype.
+If you are in the Tampa area, I will meet with you or have a call or a Skype or a FaceTime.
+If you are outside the Tampa area, but in the United States or Canada, we may have a call or Skype or a FaceTime.
+If you are outside the United States, we may have a Skype or a FaceTime.

 I am committed to all of you.
 I am committed to assisting you to accept my 30-day challenge, and I am confident in you being able to do the Recipe.
 Also, I am confident that the Recipe will work for you, and at the end of the 30 days you will see enough positive results in your recovery that you will know you are on your path to recovery and you will know the full Recipe is right for you.

 Also, throughout the month of November, I will be posting information to assist you in successfully completing this 30-day challenge.
-Please check back regularly to this blog, or if you wish to receive an email notification of the blog posting updates, please go to the Home Page of this website and fill out the blog update subscription form on the bottom right-hand side of the screen.
+Please check back regularly to this blog, or if you wish to receive an email notification of the blog posting updates, please fill out the “Subscribe to receive blog update notifications” form at the top right-hand side of this page.